englisa2-oss/Relation-between-Political-affiliation-and-prior-experience-in-the-House-of-Repersentatives/README.md

 # STA145 Project Final Project
-My replication project for STA-145, is a look at the the United States House of Representatives and see if their is a pattern between the a House members political party and if that has a impact on if those said members had prior elected positions.
-This is because I am interested in seeing if the 2024 election has had a noticable impact in party makeup, and if one party or another had a noticable preference for new repersenatitives.
+My replication project for STA-145, is to look at the United States House of Representatives and see if there is a pattern between the House members' political party and if that has an impact on if those said members had prior elected positions.
+This is because I am interested in seeing if the 2024 election has had a noticeable impact in party makeup, and if one party or another had a noticeable preference for new representatives.

 # Instructions
 To access and utilize the script, open the "Englisa-final_project.R" File, which contains the code for the project.
 To access the datasheet, open "data.csv" file.